 $520,881,154

-Arnold Schwarzenegger, Linda Hamilton, and Robert Patrick deliver riveting performances, making 'Terminator 2' a legendary sequel that stands as one of the greatest ever made.
+Powerful performances by Arnold Schwarzenegger, Linda Hamilton, and Robert Patrick make 'Terminator 2' not only a legendary sequel but also one of the greatest science fiction films ever made.

 DramaFamily